wikichua/SAP/wiki/Development.md

 php artisan sap:brand *BrandName* --domain=*sub.domain.test*
 ```

-This brand will be accompanied with the register of
+This brand will be scaffolded with the set of

 1. Template using MDB (https://mdbootstrap.com)
 1. Login Component (include social lite for register)
 1. Top Navbar Component
-1. Carousel Component
+1. Carousel Component (on the way)
 1. Sample Page

 ### Create New Component with SAP